19Andrei97/One-of-Twenty/README.md

 # One Of Twenty

-One Of Twenty is a game project written in C++17 using SFML for graphics and window management.
+One Of Twenty is a game project that I started to learn the basics of c++.
-The project is modular, featuring components such as MapGenerator, HUD, Entity, and Game, with dynamic map and entity management.

-## Features

-- Dynamic map generation using Perlin Noise
-- Chunk-based map management for optimized rendering and memory usage
-- Interactive and adaptive HUD system
-- Customizable entity logic
-- Scene and input modularity

 ## Requirements